michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.4.1
+This update has expanded the crafting and introduced a new placeable item, the wet brick.
+It's crafted from clay found by using the new tool, the spade, on the beaches.
+The wet brick dries over time much like the sapling grows, and can be picked up once dried.
+I plan to use bricks as part of many future crafting recipes.

 ### Alpha 1.4
 This newest update comes with a lot of changes.
 The crafting tree is beginning to be honed now.
 Fishing actually lets you catch fish instead of the game log calling you names.
 Copper is rarer,